horazont/aioxmpp/docs/glossary.rst

      :class:`aioxmpp.Client` with additional functionality.
 Typically, a
      service implements a part of one or more :term:`XEPs <XEP>`.

+   Service Member
+     A :term:`Conversation Member` representing the service over which the conversation is run.
+For example, some :xep:`45` multi-user chat service implementations send messages to all occupants as a service user.
+     Those messages appear in :mod:`aioxmpp.muc` as coming from the service member.

+     Relevant entities:

+     * :attr:`aioxmpp.im.conversation.AbstractConversation.service_member`

+        * :attr:`aioxmpp.muc.Room.service_member`

+     * :class:`aioxmpp.im.conversation.AbstractConversationMember`

+        * :attr:`aioxmpp.muc.ServiceMember`

    XEP
    XMPP Extension Proposal
      An XMPP Extension Proposal (or XEP) is a document which extends the basic